bogd/anova-oven-api/README.md

 A Postman Workspace is available [here](https://www.postman.com/bowery/workspace/anova/overview).
 Follow the directions for forking it to a private workspace so you do not expose your tokens.
 Thanks and credit go to nhorvath .

+## Home Assistant Integrations
+* Based on the work here, andr83 has created [a working integration](https://github.com/andr83/hacs-anova-oven)
+* Based on the published API from Anova, wroungdoug has created [another integration](https://github.com/wrongdoug/ha-anova-precision-oven).
+Unfortunately, it is still missing some functionality (programming complex cooking sequences) for now (as of September 2026)